MicrosoftDocs/power-platform/power-platform/developer/unified-experience/faq.md

 ### For private preview, how can I set up a pipeline that automates creation and application of a deployable package to a new environment?

-Reach out over Yammer or other method to provide your organization name for Microsoft to share a marketplace extension that can be installed and used in creating a new pipeline setup.
-This will be capable of package creation, ISV license addition, and application of the package.
+Reach out over Yammer or other method to provide your organization name.
+Microsoft will share a marketplace extension that can be installed and used in creating a new pipeline setup.
+It is capable of package creation, ISV license addition, and application of the package.
-This will soon be merged into the current generally available extension, so that no new installation will be needed.
+This extension will soon be merged into the current generally available extension, so that no new installation will be needed.
 For details, see [this reference](https://www.yammer.com/dynamicsaxfeedbackprograms/#/files/1740962955264).

 ### How do I include a license and directly deploy from Visual Studio?